ildarmgt/BitcoinNameSystem/README.md

 * Change address command allows minimizing address reuse without giving up ownership

+## Privacy ideas

+* No clear way to tell which domain user is using BNS

+* Search only easy in one direction: from alias to forwarding information, especially with long aliases.

+* Stealth address implementation (using slightly modified BIP47 principles for more entropy, single tx implementation, and no notification traceability to recepient nor to possibly public forwarding information)

 ## Taking care of Bitcoin

 Design was created with intention to not make Bitcoin worse.